GPGN-268/GPGN268-CORE/assignments/FP00-guideliness.md

 3. A directory tree for your project that follows [best practices in scientific computing](https://github.com/GPGN-268/GPGN268-CORE/blob/main/lecture-notes/L03-files-directories.md)
 4. All code necessary to reproduce your analysis (Bash scripts, python scripts, auxiliary Jupyter notebooks) + a main Jupyter notebook containing your results and figures.

-### 📽️ In-Class Presentations
+### 📽️ Record your presentation

- Each group will prepare and deliver a ~10-minute presentation/demo in Week 15.
+ Each group will prepare and record a ~10-minute presentation/demo in Week 15.
+You can use the software of your choice to do this, but I recommend using Zoom and following [these instructions](https://library.gwu.edu/sites/default/files/2023-06/How%20to%20Record%20a%20Video%20Presentation%20using%20Zoom.pdf).
+All group members should have their video on during the recording (this content will not be shared outside of the class unless you wish to do so).

 -  All group members are expected to contribute to the presentation.
 -   Format is flexible: can be slides (not necessary), scrolling through notebook(s), scrolling through markdown files